Use this Savory Dutch Baby recipe to make a big skillet pancake for breakfast. Top this savory pancake with cheese, veggies, meat, and greens!

 Step 2: Blend the batter

-Add everything mentioned above to a high powdered blender and blend on high until the greens are fully incorporated and a smooth batter remains.
+Add everything mentioned above to a high-powered blender and blend on high until the greens are fully incorporated and a smooth batter remains.

 Step 3: Bake the dutch baby

-Pour the batter into the warm skillet on top of the butter and bake at 450F for 22-24 minutes.
+Pour the batter mixture into the hot skillet on top of the butter and bake at 450F for 22-24 minutes.
 The pancake will be bubbled up and puffy in the oven, but will deflate as it cools out of the oven.
+The edges should be golden brown.

 Place whatever toppings you desire on top – I used prosciutto and goat cheese.
-Cut into slices and enjoy!
+Cut the savory dutch baby into slices and enjoy!

 Storage

-This savory dutch baby recipe is really best served and consumed immediately, but it will keep in an airtight container in the fridge for 2-3 days.
+This savory dutch baby recipe is really best served and consumed immediately, but it will keep in the fridge for 2-3 days.
+Just let it cool to room temperature and then place it in an airtight container.

 Depending on the toppings used, they may get a bit wilty, and you may want to remove them before re-heating the pancake.